 PubMed.
 Identify additional articles on your topic by using PubMed the free database of the National Library of Medicine.
 Citations in PubMed cover the fields of medicine, nursing, and health and rehabilitation sciences, including physical therapy.
 PubMed includes citations from more than 4,800 journals, including Physical Therapy.
 Visit your local public or collegiate library and ask the reference staff for assistance.
 A librarian may also be able to obtain copies for you through the library's interlibrary loan service (ILL).

-PT in Motion: This monthly magazine, published by APTA, often includes articles that are historical in nature.
+PT in Motion: APTA's monthly magazine, often includes articles that are historical in nature.
 PT in Motion publishes author and subject indexes for the current year in each December issue.
 You can use these indices to identify articles on your topic.
-You may also search or browse the table of contents of PT in Motion via the APTA Web site.
+You may also search or browse the table of contents of PT in Motion via the APTA website.

-APTA History: This Web page provides a brief overview of APTA's history, including photographs from the APTA Archives.
+APTA History: Brief overview of APTA's history, including photographs from the APTA Archives.

 Additional Historical Research Resources

 How to Find Information in the Physical Therapy Literature

 APTA Archives: The APTA Archives is open to APTA members and the public for historical research, by appointment.
 Contact the Information Resources Department at 703/706-8534 or 800/999-2782, ext 8534, to schedule an appointment.

 Oral Histories: The APTA Archives includes a collection of oral histories of physical therapists who have made important contributions to the profession.
 APTA members may borrow copies of these interviews by contacting the APTA Information Resources Department at 800/999-2782, ext 8534.

 Local Library Staff: Speak to a reference librarian or archivist at your institution's affiliated health care library, academic library, or public library.
 Library staff can often recommend sources of information on your topic.